 If you see any of these signs, then it is critical that you take prompt action.
 There is a 6 year limitation period from when you make a claim.
 For example, if you were underpaid between 2013 to 2014, that period is more than 6 years ago and you will not able to take any action to recover any underpayments during that period, (although you will be able to claim for more recent underpayments).

-If you do not feel comfortable approaching your employer, give Thomas Du a call on 0410 906 194 to discuss a quick, cheap and effective strategy to resolve your underpayment.
+If you do not feel comfortable approaching your employer, give The JFMLAW Team on (02) 9199 8597 to discuss a quick, cheap and effective strategy to resolve your underpayment.